eschutz/python-mpc/README.md

 Much of this derivation was originally derived from the [MPC modelling](https://pythonrobotics.readthedocs.io/en/latest/modules/path_tracking.html#mpc-modeling) section of the PythonRobotics documentation.

 ## Implementation
-A simple linearised model predictive control is implemented in `model_predictive_controller.py`.
+A simple linearised model predictive controller is implemented in `model_predictive_controller.py`.
 It simulates a robot with a 'swerve' drivetrain, a holonomic drivetrain where the angle and speed of each wheel can be independently controlled.
 A derivation of the inverse kinematics can be found in `doc/swerve.pdf`.

 When this was implemented, the cameras used for object detection were on the front of the robot, so necessarily the strafe input had to be set to 0 so the robot would always face in its direction of motion.